BjoernBiltzinger/pyspi/docs/md_docs/grb_analysis.md

 print(active_dets)
 ```

-Now we loop over these detectors, build the times series, fit the background and construct the SPILike plugins which we can use in 3ML.
+Now we loop over these detectors, build the times series, fit the background and construct the SPILikeGRB plugins which we can use in 3ML.
 ```python
 from pyspi.SPILike import SPILikeGRB from threeML import DataList